 #7 Reinbach waterfall

 The Reinbach is a high-flowing river in South Tyrol, the most spectacular part of which is the waterfalls in the Parco Naturale Vedrette di Ries-Aurina (Naturpark Rieserferner-Ahrn).
-In this huge park, you can see more glaciers than anywhere else in the whole region, but the main spectacle is the series of waterfalls.
+In this vast park, you can see more glaciers than anywhere else in the whole region, but the main spectacle is the waterfalls.

-The number of specialties is continued by Lake Anterselva, which can also be viewed from a train.
-The railway leads through 16 stations around the lake, and during it you will be surrounded by a unique atmosphere of the landscape, it feels quite like you are on a kind of dream trip.
+The number of specialities is continued by Lake Anterselva, which can also be viewed from a train.
+The railway leads through 16 stations around the lake, and during it, you will be surrounded by a unique atmosphere of the landscape, it feels entirely like you are on a kind of dream trip.

 - Address: Bad Winkel, 39032 Campo Tures, Autonomous Province of Bolzano, Italy